Sparse Checkpointing for Fast and Reliable MoE Training: Introduction

 {\bf Challenge \#1: Runtime–Recovery Tradeoff:} State-of-the-art checkpointing techniques—such as CheckFreq~\cite{checkfreq}, which pipelines the \textit{snapshot} (copying state to local CPU memory) and \textit{persist} (flushing to durable storage) phases, and Gemini~\cite{gemini}, which uses high-bandwidth remote CPU memory to overlap snapshot I/O with computation—while effective for dense models, fall short for MoE models, which expand training state by an order of magnitude without increasing iteration times.
 This expansion makes short checkpoint intervals prohibitively expensive: checkpointing every iteration for DeepSeek-16.4B/64E slows training by $2.5\times$ under Gemini (Fig.~\ref{fig:checkpoiniting-overheads}, left Y-axis).
 Increasing the interval reduces per-iteration checkpoint overhead but lengthens recovery time (Fig.~\ref{fig:checkpoiniting-overheads}, right Y-axis), as the average recomputation after a failure grows with interval length~\cite{daly-2006}.
 When failures are infrequent, this tradeoff has limited impact, but as MTBF drops—such as in large-scale runs where failures occur frequently—recovery costs compound rapidly, driving down ETTR\footnote{Effective Training Time Ratio (ETTR) is the fraction of wall‑clock time spent on useful training, excluding checkpointing and recovery.~\cite{reliability-at-scale-meta}.}.
 As shown in Figure~\ref{fig:ettr-mtbf}, Gemini’s ETTR peaks at $0.93$ (2-hour MTBF) but is limited to at most $0.79$ at 30-minute MTBF, plunging further to $0.47$ at 10-minute MTBF.
 At million-dollar training budgets~\cite{rising-cost-2024}, such drops translate to hundreds of thousands of dollars in wasted computation, making these inefficiencies prohibitive at scale.

-In this paper, we introduce \NAME, which breaks the runtime–recovery tradeoff via \emph{sparse checkpointing} (\cref{sec:sparse-checkpointing}).
+In this paper, we introduce \NAME\footnote{Pronounced ``movement,'' referring to its focus on MoE models and the movement of training state to ensure continued progress despite failures.}, which breaks the runtime–recovery tradeoff via \emph{sparse checkpointing} (\cref{sec:sparse-checkpointing}).
 Instead of checkpointing the full training state in a single iteration, \NAME incrementally snapshots subsets of operators across multiple iterations, evenly distributing and fully overlapping checkpointing I/O with computation.
 By prioritizing operators based on activation frequency (\cref{sec:checkpointing-policy}), \NAME enables low-overhead, high-frequency checkpoints.
 This removes the need to choose between frequent-but-expensive and infrequent-but-costly-to-recover checkpoints, allowing \NAME to sustain ETTR \(\ge0.94\), even at low MTBFs.

 {\bf Challenge \#2: Correctness–Efficiency Tension:} Recent MoE-specific checkpointing approaches, like MoC-System~\cite{moc-system}, attempt to reduce checkpoint overhead by snapshotting only a subset of experts per iteration in a round-robin fashion.
 While this lowers the overhead of frequent checkpoints, it compromises correctness: during recovery, experts without recent checkpoints revert to stale parameters, causing token loss and violating synchronous training semantics~\cite{convergence-analysis}.